L1-M1ng/ECG_Signal_Detector/README.md

 ## 2.Features

-1. Read the signal by AD8232 module and disply the signal waveform on a TFT-LCD screen
+1. Read the signal by AD8232 module and disply the signal waveform on a TFT-LCD screen.
+2. Calculate the BPM by using the time between peaks.